What's New in SmartGit 7

 The Log provides two new filters: searching for touched file names and searching for modified file content in a commit.
 The responsiveness during filter execution has been improved.

-auto-update across major versions
+Auto-update across major versions

 SmartGit's auto-update mechanism now provides updating the installation source.
 This will allow you to easily upgrade to new major versions without requiring a new installation.
 You can also configure to keep your current installation up-to-date in the Preferences.

 The Mercurial part of SmartGit now provides the backout command.
+This allows to "reverse-cherry-pick" commits.

 Create/Apply Patch and other tools